Aller au contenu

 Is the service confidential?

-Is there a discount for older veterans?
+Is there a discount for senior veterans?

 Can this service be combined with other treatments at the clinic?